The club was founded by the teacher James Allan in 1879. There was an appropriate title, “Teachers of Sunderland and the surrounding area.”

 The football club borrowed lions from the city emblem of Sunderland.
 However, the team nickname is different – black cats.
 This was the name of the artillery battery, located in the local area at the beginning of the XIX century.
 The club nickname was fixed in 1937 when 12-year-old fan Billy Morris brought a black kitten in his pocket at the FA Cup final with Preston.
 Then Sunderland won – 3: 1.

 The wheel depicted on the Sunderland logo is a tribute to the miner’s traditions of the city.
-The club “Stadium of Light” was built just at the place where one of the largest coal mining enterprises in the region was located until 1993.
+The club “Stadium of Light” was built just when one of the largest coal mining enterprises in the region was located until 1993.

 The Wearmouth Bridge is located in the right lower corner of the logo shield, connects the north and south of the 175-thousandth Sunderland.
 It was opened in 1929 by the Duke of York, the future King George VI.